mui/toolpad/docs/data/toolpad/core/introduction/base-concepts.md

 - The `slots` prop allows you to replace entire parts of the component.
 - The `slotProps` prop lets you pass additional props to specific slots.

-## Next steps

-Now that you understand the basic concepts of Toolpad Core, you're ready to start integrating it into your project.
-Head over to the [integration docs](/toolpad/core/introduction/integration/) to learn more.